gphilipp/bdd-guide-clojure/README.md

 ## Step 5

-The best is yet to come, I discovered that you can also use the Jetbrains cucumber for Java plugin to launch your test !
+I discovered that you can also use the Jetbrains cucumber for Java plugin to launch your test !

 You just have to right-click on a `Feature:` or `Scenario:` section in the feature file and choose `create Feature:...` or `create Scenario:...`.